 The Lighthouse at Alexandria was designed by the Greek architect Sostratus of Cnidus.
 It was constructed of a light-colored stone that was reinforced with molten lead.
 This would have protected the walls from crashing ocean waves (this also helped it to become one of the longest-standing monuments of the list of wonders).
 It stood in three levels: a lower square level with a strong core to provide support, an octagon-shaped center level, and a circular level on top.
 At the peak of the lighthouse was a mirror that reflected the light of the sun at day, and a fire was lit each evening.

-In the first century AD, the Pharos was believed to have become more than merely a navigational aid for sailing ships.
+In the 1st century CE, the Pharos was believed to have become more than merely a navigational aid for sailing ships.
 Stories and legends claim that the lighthouse was used to set enemy ships ablaze in the harbor.
 Though many scholars refute this possibility due to technological limitations, recent experiments have shown that fires could have indeed been started using the reflective powers of the mirror and the sun (though probably not in as dramatic a fashion as reported by the ancients).